jmjuanes/fluxjs/README.md

 ## CLI flags

-You can use the following flags from the command-line to change the default behavior of the tool:
+You can use the following flags from the command-line to change the default behavior of the tool.
+Your custom flags can be accessed with `flow.getOption`.

 #### `--flow-tasks tasks`